Gasperino11/DSA_SummerCaseStudy_Group8/README.md

 - Data_Preparation_and_Cleaning
 - Decision_Tree_Model

-Data_Preparation_and_Cleaning runs through the process of loading the data, joining any disparate data frames, and then removing/imputing any null values.
-Decision_Tree_Model takes the output from Data_Preparation_and_Cleaning and creates a decision tree model which then assigns to predictions to each game.
-These predictions are run through the scoring alogrithm for each NFL season between 2001 and 2017.
-We check the FiveThrityEight Elo model as well as Vegas betting and score those as well so we can see how our model performs against those.
+**Data_Preparation_and_Cleaning** runs through the process of loading the data, joining any disparate data frames, and then removing/imputing any null values.

+**Decision_Tree_Model** takes the output from Data_Preparation_and_Cleaning, adds additional variables required for generating Elo ratings, and evaluates those models based on Brier Scores.
+Each model is there compared over time to see which one performed the best in a given season.

 The other three notebooks provide the code for any data exploration and visualization we did in order to validate our assumptions and results.
-The

 ### Considerations